-Representatives Dobson, S. Martin, Lambeth, and Malone (Primary Sponsors).
-Sponsors: Referred to: A BILL TO BE ENTITLED AN ACT REVISING THE LAWS PERTAINING TO INVOLUNTARY COMMITMENT IN ORDER TO IMPROVE THE DELIVERY OF BEHAVIORAL HEALTH SERVICES IN NORTH CAROLINA.
-The General Assembly of North Carolina enacts: SECTION 1.
-G.S.
-122C-3 reads as rewritten: "§ 122C-3.
+AN ACT REVISING THE LAWS PERTAINING TO INVOLUNTARY COMMITMENT IN ORDER TO IMPROVE THE DELIVERY OF BEHAVIORAL HEALTH SERVICES IN NORTH CAROLINA.

+The General Assembly of North Carolina enacts:

+"§ 122C-3.
 Definitions.

-The following definitions apply in this Chapter: "Commitment examiner" means a physician, an eligible psychologist, or any (8a) health professional or mental health professional who is certified under G.S.
+The following definitions apply in this Chapter:

+- (8a) "Commitment examiner" means a physician, an eligible psychologist, or any health professional or mental health professional who is certified under G.S.
 122C-263.1 to perform the first examination for involuntary commitment described in G.S.
 122C-263(c) or G.S.
-122C-283(c) as required by Parts 7 and 8 of this Article.
-(16a) "Incapable" with respect to an individual means in the opinion of a physician or eligible psychologist, the individual currently lacks sufficient understanding or capacity to make and communicate mental health treatment decisions.
-An adult individual who is incapable is not the same as an incompetent adult unless the adult individual has been adjudicated incompetent under Chapter 35A of the General Statutes.
-"Incompetent adult" means an adult individual who has been adjudicated (17)incompetent.incompetent under Chapter 35A of the General Statutes.
-(20)"Legally responsible person" means: (i) when applied to an adult, who has been adjudicated incompetent, a guardian; (ii) when applied to a minor, a parent, guardian, a person standing in loco parentis, or a legal custodian other than a parent who has been granted specific authority by law or in a custody order to consent for medical care, including psychiatric treatment; or (iii) when applied to an adult who is incapable as defined in G.S.
-122C-72(c) and who has not been adjudicated incompetent, a health care agent named pursuant to a valid health care power of attorney; provided, however, that if an incapable adult does not have a health care agent or guardian, "legally responsible person" means one of the persons specified in subdivisions (3) through (7) of subsection (c) of G.S.
+122C-283(c) as required by Parts 7 and 8 of this Article. - (11) "Dangerous to himself self or others" means: - a.
+"Dangerous to himself" means that within the relevant past: - (16a) "Health screening" means an appropriate screening suitable for the symptoms presented and within the capability of the entity, including ancillary services routinely available to the entity, to determine whether or not an emergency medical condition exists.
+An emergency medical condition exists if an individual has acute symptoms of sufficient severity, including severe pain, such that the absence of immediate medical attention could reasonably be expected to result in placing the individual's health in serious jeopardy, serious impairment to bodily functions, or serious dysfunction of any bodily organ or part. - (16b) "Incapable" with respect to an individual has the same definition set forth in G.S.
+122C-72(4).
+An adult individual who is incapable is not the same as an incompetent adult unless the adult individual has been adjudicated incompetent under Chapter 35A of the General Statutes. - (17) "Incompetent adult" means an adult individual who has been adjudicated incompetent.incompetent under Chapter 35A of the General Statutes. - (20) "Legally responsible person" means: (i) when applied to an adult, who has been adjudicated incompetent, a guardian; (ii) when applied to a minor, a parent, guardian, a person standing in loco parentis, or a legal custodian other than a parent who has been granted specific authority by law or in a custody order to consent for medical care, including psychiatric treatment; or (iii) when applied to an adult who is incapable as defined in G.S.
+122C-72(c)G.S.
+122C-72(4) and who has not been adjudicated incompetent, a health care agent named pursuant to a valid health care power of attorney. attorney: provided that if an incapable adult does not have a health care agent or guardian, "legally responsible person" means one of the persons specified in subdivisions (3) through (7) of subsection (c) of G.S.
 90-21.13, to be selected based on the priority indicated in said subdivisions (3) through (7).